 Advertisement

-Yes, many bacterial infections are contagious from person to person, including pertussis, tuberculosis, strep throat, meningococcal disease, bacterial STIs and MRSA.
-Infections you get from food, mosquitos or ticks are usually not contagious.
+Yes, many bacterial infections are contagious from person to person, including pertussis, tuberculosis, strep throat, meningococcal disease, STIs and MRSA.
+Infections you get from food, mosquitoes or ticks are usually not contagious.

 Advertisement

-Not all bacterial infections need to be treated — some go away on their own.
-When you do need treatment, healthcare providers use antibiotics.
+Healthcare providers treat bacterial infections with antibiotics.
 Depending on where your infection is and how serious it is, antibiotics can be prescribed as:

 Sometimes, certain antibiotics stop working and don’t kill or slow down bacteria (antibiotic resistance).
-Because of this, doctors and nurse practitioners are careful about when and how they prescribe antibiotics.
+Because of this, healthcare providers are careful about when and how they prescribe antibiotics.
 They only prescribe them if they think they’ll help you.
-It’s important for you to take any medication as prescribed for the full course, even if you start to feel better.
+It’s important for you to take any medication as prescribed, even if you start to feel better.

 Contact a healthcare provider if you have symptoms of a bacterial infection, especially if you’ve had them for more than a couple of days.
 Make sure to follow up with your provider if you’ve been treating an infection and your symptoms aren’t getting better or are getting worse.